avetyansos/react-typescript-template/Response.md

 I understood the Exact request,
-I will generate the code making Sodoku Game
+I will generate the code making Sudoku Game

 # Explanation:
 Created the Expenses Tracker App with TypeScript and React.